mikejgillespie/aws-incident-response-playbooks/jupyter/README.md

 **TODO: The notebook server can be automated to automatically run a notebook.
 We can configure the notebook to load the notebook and execute it, automated these two steps.**

-From this point, any notebook that starts with will initiate the
+From this point, any notebook that starts with will initiate the SSO login.
 ```
 import jupyter_aws_sso
 jupyter_aws_sso.login(role, aws_account)